gijit/gi/README.md

 -------
 In version v0.8.7, pointer support is much improved.

-Both assignment to pointers, and assignment through pointers, work now.
+Basic assignment to pointers, and assignment through pointers, work now.

 Still TODO is supporting pointer members